-Currently working at 23andMe as Senior Product Manager on the Mobile team.
-Our iOS app has over 70,000 ratings, with an average of 4.8 stars.
-Our Android app has been downloaded more than 100,000 times on the Play Store.
+Currently working at 23andMe as Group Product Manager on the Health team, managing a team of 2 PMs.
+Previously, I was Senior Product Manager on the Mobile team.
+Our iOS app has over 200,000 ratings, with an average of 4.8 stars.
+Our Android app has been downloaded more than 500,000 times on the Play Store.

 Some projects I’ve led since joining: